thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 If you need help, visit [Email Self-Defense](https://emailselfdefense.fsf.org/en/) guide by the FSF and follow the [OpenPGP best practices](https://riseup.net/en/security/message-security/openpgp/best-practices).

+To import my pgp public key 🔑 you can use the following command:

 ```sh
 $ curl -sf https://thatmlopsguy.github.io/public.asc | gpg --import
 ```